On Dry Land

 Time menu

-In order to link the occurrence data with the land use classification, it is also necessary to load the Oekosystematlas by searching for it in the personal data catalogue.
-The personal data catalogue contains all datasets uploaded by the user as well as a section with all datasets, which also contains datasets not listed.
+In order to join the occurrence data with the land use classification, it is also necessary to load the IÖR Landschaftsklassifikation by searching for it in the data catalogue.

 Oekosystematlas search